andrewbenington/OpenHome/docs/BUILD_WINDOWS.md

 Node.js and the Node Package Manager (npm) will allow you to build the OpenHome application.
 Download the Node.js installer from the official website at https://nodejs.org/en/download/.
 Open the downloaded installer and run it, following the prompts and using the default configurations.
 After the installation is complete, open a PowerShell window by pressing the Windows key + R, typing `powershell` in the Run dialog, and pressing Enter.

-Verify that Node.js and npm are installed by typing the following commands in the command prompt or PowerShell window:
+Verify that Node.js and npm are installed by typing the following commands in your preferred terminal:

 ```powershell
 node -v